nbuilding/N-lang-docs/docs/features/operators.md

 # Operators

-Operators are very useful for manipulating values, this will go though all of the operators currently in N:
+Operators are very useful for manipulating values, this will go through all of the operators currently in N:

 ### `OR`
 The OR operator (`||` or `|`) can be used on two booleans or two ints, it will either output a bool or a int depending on its inputs.